 - Dissect tissue using ice-cold physiological buffer without Ca2+.
 Make sure to remove and clean muscles or cells of interest from other structures like connective, bone, and fat tissue.
 In poorly cleaned samples, mCLING binds to surrounding connective and fat tissue creating a strong background fluorescence signal.

 - Apply mCLING solution without Ca2+ for 5 to 10 min (at 37°C for mammalian samples or at room temperature for Drosophila larvae experiments) to allow mCLING to penetrate into the tissue and to reach the membranes of the cell or structure of interest.
-Incubation times should be also established in preliminary test experiments.
-To determine optimal mCLING concentration and incubation time perform parallel preparations and vary these two parameters.
+Incubation times should also be established in preliminary test experiments.
+To determine optimal mCLING concentration and incubation time, perform parallel preparations and vary these two parameters.
 Samples can be embedded in melamine and cut into thin sections to be imaged in a conventional epifluorescence microscope.
 In this way, penetration of mCLING into the particular tissue can be evaluated.

 - Replace mCLING solution without Ca2+ for the standard solution with mCLING and apply electrical stimulation of your choice.
 Alternatively, the standard solution can be replaced with a high K+ solution containing the same concentration of mCLING.
 Briefly wash excess of mCLING with dye-free and Ca2+-free solution.